yossyhira/AdvancedVision2025/README_EN.md

 ## Performance Evaluation

-The performance of this model was evaluated using the **MNIST dataset**.
+The performance of the model was evaluated using the **MNIST dataset**.
 The MNIST dataset consists of handwritten digit images (digits 0–9), with **60,000 training samples** and **10,000 test samples**.